mtlynch/mtlynch.io/content/posts/code-review-love/index.md

 Developers inexperienced with code reviews often violate this rule.
 They'll make two lines of actual code changes, and then their code editor automatically reformats the entire file.
 The developer either fails to recognize what they did or decides that the new formatting is better.
 They send out a two-line functional change buried in hundreds of lines of non-functional whitespace changes.

+TODO(mtlynch): Show screenshot of buried change

 Jumbled changelists are a massive insult to your reviewer.
 Whitespace-only changes are easy to review.
 Two-line changes are easy to review.
 Two-line functional changes lost in a sea of whitespace changes are tedious and maddening.

-TODO(mtlynch): Show screenshot of buried change

 Developers also tend to mix changes inappropriately while refactoring.
-I love it when my teammates refactor code, but I hate when they mix it in with changes to the code's behavior.
+I love it when my teammates refactor code, but I hate it when they refactor while changing the code's behavior.

 TODO(mtlynch): Screenshot of a function changing behavior and being refactored at the same time.
 First screenshot shows everything changing at once, second screenshot shows refactoring in one step followed by behavior change in second.